Ag-ops17/GSTN-Predictor/README.md

 Second Random Forest Classifier: This combined dataset is used to train a second Random Forest model, yielding optimal results.

 Results
-The final model achieved 100% accuracy by combining Random Forest and KNN methods with advanced preprocessing techniques like Gaussian noise addition and power transformation.
+The final model achieved 100% accuracy by combining Random Forest and KNN methods with advanced preprocessing techniques like Gaussian filter addition and power transformation.
 Intermediate models, such as XGBoost (98%), ANN (97%), and Voting Classifiers (96%), provided robust benchmarks but were outperformed by the final hybrid model.